morsisko/NosTale-Auth/README.md

 * `char(0xB)` - Single character with ASCII code `0xB`
 * `0.9.3.3103` - Current version of client, may be obtained from the NostaleClientX.exe file version
 * `0` - const value
-* `MD5_STR(MD5_FILE("NostaleClientX.exe") + MD5_FILE("NostaleClient.exe"))` - MD5 generated from concatenation of MD5 strings of NostaleClientX.exe and NostaleClient.exe
+* `MD5_STR(MD5_FILE("NostaleClientX.exe") + MD5_FILE("NostaleClient.exe"))` - MD5 generated from concatenation of MD5 uppercase strings of NostaleClientX.exe and NostaleClient.exe

 # The useless stuff

 The client makes some useless stuff (at least - for us) like

 1. When you press "Start" The launcher generates mostly like pseudo-random GUID and saves it to the environment variable called `_TNT_SESSION_ID`
-2. Launcher launch client with `gf` parameter
+2. Launcher launches the client with `gf` parameter
-3. Client read the `_TNT_SESSION_ID` value from the system environment variables, the value is further used to identify the client in the launcher (in case when you run multiple NosTale clients)
+3. Client reads the `_TNT_SESSION_ID` value from the system environment variables, the value is further used to identify the client in the launcher (in case you run multiple NosTale clients)
-4. Now the client and launcher talks over newly created [pipe](https://docs.microsoft.com/en-us/windows/desktop/ipc/pipes) using JSON-RPC protocol.
+4. Now the client and the launcher talk over newly created [pipe](https://docs.microsoft.com/en-us/windows/desktop/ipc/pipes) using JSON-RPC protocol.
-5. The client query the launcher using the `_TNT_SESSION_ID` value, the client request info such as `USERNAME` and `code`, then it translates the `code` into `SESSION_TOKEN` using simple algorithm and send it along with login packet
+5. The client queries the launcher using the `_TNT_SESSION_ID` value, the client requests info such as `USERNAME` and `code`, then it translates the `code` into `SESSION_TOKEN` using simple algorithm and sends it along with login packet

 # Core part